 - When you log into your StartMail account, make sure to check the address bar to see if this is on the startmail.com or mail.startmail.com domain!

-- If you receive this type of message, you can simply delete the message (or first mark the message as spam and then delete it).
+- If you receive this type of message, you can simply delete the message, mark the message as spam and then delete it or report it as a phishing message.

 Some examples of this type of phishing are listed below: